QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Future Work and Conclusions

+\ed{Hence, all of the above ideas and developments taken together open up the possibility of readily using large-scale textual data in NLP tasks relevant to the real world, moving away from the proof-of-concept setting of this work, whose motivation was only to introduce this novel approach to both the quantum computing and NLP communities.}

-Finally, we remark on the apparent linearity of our model.
-Indeed, quantum theory is a linear theory, as unitary evolution of pure states makes apparent.
-However, the subtlety lies in how we chose to embed the input data, in this case the word meanings, and how the cost function is defined in terms of them.
-The word embeddings are defined as pure quantum states and the cost function is given in terms of outcome probabilities determined by these pure quantum states.
-Importantly, the Born rule, which gives the probabilities, is a non-linear function of the amplitudes.
-More generally, quantum machine learning with variational circuits can be viewed elegantly in terms of kernel methods \cite{SchuldEtAl_2019_QMLInFeatureHilbertSpace, schuld2021quantum}.
-In this light, it becomes clear that the mapping from the parameters defining the input data to the cost is non-linear.
-Relating to the aforementioned potential quantum advantage in the form of expressibility of quantum models, a possible avenue for obtaining a quantum advantage arises when a QNLP task is designed so that the evaluation of the cost function (or kernel) is hard to simulate classically.
-These types of quantum advantage in the field of NLP would be meaningful in that they would be examples of non-contrived real-world applications of quantum computers in the near-term.
+\ed{Before closing, worthy of a comment is the apparent linearity of the model studied in this work.
+Indeed, quantum theory is a linear theory, at least as far as the unitary evolution of pure states is concerned.
+However, the subtlety lies in how one chooses to embed the input data, in this case the word meanings, and how these embeddings enter the cost function.
+In this work the word embeddings are defined as pure quantum states and the labels that enter the cost function are defined in terms of the probability distribution over the measurement outcomes for the particular qubit that carries a sentence's or phrase's representation.
+Importantly, the Born rule, which gives the probabilities, is a non-linear function of the amplitudes defined in terms of the pure states.
+More generally, quantum machine learning with variational circuits can be viewed elegantly in terms of kernel methods \shortcite{SchuldEtAl_2019_QMLInFeatureHilbertSpace,schuld2021quantum}.
+In this light, it becomes clear that the mapping from the parameters defining the input data to the cost is non-linear.}